Follow our free guide to form an LLC in Florida

 Why do I need an LLC Operating Agreement?

-The LLC Operating Agreement is needed because it creates structure for the business by defining the roles of the members and providing direction for the LLC’s operations.
+The LLC Operating Agreement is needed because it creates a structure for the business by defining the roles of the members and providing direction for the LLC’s operations.
 By having a plan laid out, the agreement also reduces the likelihood of disputes and lawsuits in the future.

 Do I need to file the LLC Operating Agreement?